Skip to content

 So there you have it.
 My thoughts on Canada and submarines.
 The world is and will remain a dangerous place for many years to come.
 Canada can and must play a role in defending democracy and our values in meaningful ways that are commensurate with the weight we carry as a G-7 country/economy.

 Canada does not need nuclear subs, and it does not have to spend $66 billion dollars on diesel boats.
 There are much more cost-effective and proven alternatives on the market that would meet Canada’s defence needs.
 Think the Gripen or Super Hornet of submarines.
-There are several to chose from and doing so, we can take a huge step forward toward ensuring Canada has foreign policy independence and credibility in the eyes of its allies and competitors.
+There are several to choose from, and by doing so, we can take a huge step forward toward ensuring Canada has foreign policy independence and credibility in the eyes of its allies and competitors.

 Thoughts, comments?
 Let me know in the comments or write to me directly at: raf@raflannagan.ca.
 As always, I’d love to hear your feedback.